Bachelor of Arts (BA) in Social Work

 Bachelor of Arts (BA) Degree with a Social Work Major

 Rutgers offers the Bachelor of Arts (BA) degree with a social work major through the School of Social Work and the Camden College of Arts and Sciences and the New Brunswick School of Arts and Sciences.
 This outstanding professional degree program prepares graduates for foundation-level social work practice.
 The major in social work equivalent to the BSW, BASW, and BSSW degrees and is accredited by the Council on Social Work Education (CSWE).
+Students who successfully complete the social work major are also eligible for admission to Rutgers accelerated one-year Master of Social Work (MSW).

 Declaring the Social Work Major